 The LEAP program was started in 2016 as a training and subsidized employment program for jobs in DC government and is specifically targeted to long-term TANF recipients.
-The budget proposes \$1 million in funding for the LEAP Academy, a nearly 50 percent cut from last year's total proposed amount of \$2 million, when adjusted for inflation (Figure 2).
+The approved FY 2019 budget provides \$1.98 million in funding to the LEAP Academy, about the same as in FY 2018.